bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 ### Additional Tips

 - **Automating with Ansible**: If you're using Ansible, you can automate the installation of Goss and the execution of tests as part of your playbook.
-This can be particularly useful for continuous integration or deployment pipelines.
+This can be useful for continuous integration or deployment pipelines.
 - **Extending Goss Tests**: Beyond package installation, Goss allows you to test various other system aspects, such as file contents, services running, HTTP responses, and more.
 You can extend your `goss.yaml` to include these tests for more comprehensive system validation.
 - **Using dgoss for Docker Containers**: If you're working with Docker, `dgoss` is a wrapper around Goss that simplifies testing Docker containers.
 You can write tests in the same way but specifically target your containerized applications.